-Christian and Muslim leaders in northern Cameroon have reiterated their joint call for tolerance and peace in the face of a surge of terror attacks by the Nigerian radical Islamic group Boko Haram.
+Christian and Muslim leaders in northern Cameroon have reiterated their joint call for tolerance and peace in the face of a surge of terror attacks by the Nigerian radical Islamic group an extremist group that is located primarily in Northern Nigeria More.
 On January 21st, a group of prominent religious leaders gathered in the town of Mora to discuss peaceful coexistence.

 The conference, similar to one held in 2014, was titled “Living in Peace in the Sight of God” and was co-chaired by the Sultan of Wandala, Boukar Alhaji Yerima Brahim; Rev. Gregory Cador, Episcopal Vicar of Mora; and Rev. Samuel Heteck, president of the Protestant Churches Council in northern Cameroon.

 “Without a doubt, this day marks the beginning of a long march together, hand in hand, Christians and Muslims looking in the same direction in order to eradicate violence and terrorism,” the Sultan of Wandala said.
 The Sultan denounced widely circulating video footage glorifying violence in the name of Islam.
 He urged Christian and Muslim leaders to persevere in their role as educators, preaching love and brotherhood within families, communities and places of worship, and calling on all religious groups to increase “our common determination to counter the inhumane and barbaric ideology of an extremist group that is located primarily in Northern Nigeria More”.

 Jonas Gadjabougou, a pastor speaking on behalf of Protestant churches, said Christians facing violence and deep crisis must strive to show mercy and compassion, like the biblical example of the Good Samaritan.
 Rev. Cador called on the participants to “break the spiral of violence and hatred.”